Maronato/vue-toastification/README.md

         background-color: red;
     }

-    .Vue-Toastification__toast-body.custom-class-1 {
+    /* Applied to the toast body when using regular strings as content */ .Vue-Toastification__toast-body.custom-class-1 {
         font-size: 30px;
     }

+    /* Applied to a wrapper div when using a custom component as content */ .Vue-Toastification__toast-component-body.custom-class-2 {
+        width: 100%;
+    }
 </style>
 ```
 These can also be defined when registering the vue plugin.

+> Note: `bodyClassName`s applied to toasts that use a custom component are not applied to the custom component itself.
+Instead, they are applied to a `div` that wraps the custom component.

 #### Override SCSS variables
 There is a set of [pre defined variables](https://github.com/Maronato/vue-toastification/blob/master/src/scss/_variables.scss) that you can override to change some basic styling.